 As for whom to talk to in the medical community, there really isn’t a wrong answer.
 But keeping quiet about early signs, even if that sign is a minor earache or occasional clicking of the jaw, could make your treatment regimen that much more difficult.

 “If someone with psoriatic arthritis, or even psoriasis, experiences symptoms of pain and jaw-locking, it’s worth bringing it up to both your dentist and rheumatologist,” says Orbai.
 “These are usually the first signs that the TMJ might be affected, and early detection is very important to prevent long-term damage.”

 It’s up to you to reach out to your rheumatologist, dentist, general practitioner or other health care provider if you think there’s a problem.
 While Primack’s story of struggling to find a doctor who could correctly diagnose her PsA is an exception – and while more than a third of PsA patients will experience some symptoms in their TMJ – medical professionals could do a better job of identifying issues in the jaw, says Orbai.

 “In clinical practice, rheumatologists aren’t necessarily used to looking at the TMJ.
-They are part of the 66/68 joint count, which was just recently endorsed as a mandatory measure for clinical trials and lon-gitudinal studies,” Orbai says.
+They are part of the 66/68 joint count, which was just recently recommended as a best practice measure for clinical trials, lon-gitudinal studies and even in clinical practice,” Orbai says.
 “But most people in practice will just look at patients’ hands.
 Because practitioners aren’t doing the full joint count, they may miss the TMJ.”